AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Related Work

-According to prior work~\cite{thomas2023tutor}, giving effective praise involves genuine and timely acknowledgment of a student’s specific strengths, avoiding overused expressions that lose impact.
-Rather than saying “good job,” effective praise highlights the student’s accomplishment by connecting it to effort rather than inherent ability.
-Clear, truthful, and immediate praise fosters greater motivation, resilience, and engagement.
-Prior work has employed AI to classify tutor responses like using a BERT-based Named Entity Recognition (NER) model to classify the effective praise~\cite{lin2023using} and obtained up to 73\% accuracy and 0.81 in F1 score.
-They found that the model worked well for effort-related praise but it struggled with outcomes-based praise because of the lack of training data.
+Prior work in tutor training emphasizes \emph{effective praise} as feedback that is specific to what the learner did, focusing on process or effort rather than personal traits or outcomes \cite{thomas2023tutor}.
+For example, \textit{``You checked each step carefully and revised when something didn’t look right, keep using that approach''} praises the learner’s strategy, whereas \textit{``You’re so smart!''} or \textit{``Perfect, you got it right''} focuses on inherent ability or just the outcome.
+This distinction aligns with growth-mindset research, which shows that attributing success to controllable strategies and effort encourages persistence and continued engagement, while ability-focused praise can promote fixed beliefs \cite{blackwell2007implicit}.
+Building on these guidelines, prior work has employed AI to classify tutor responses, such as using a BERT-based Named Entity Recognition (NER) model to classify effective praise~\cite{lin2023using}, obtaining up to 73\% accuracy and a F1 score of 0.81.
+They found that the model performed well for effort-related praise but struggled with outcomes-based praise due to the lack of training data.

-We believe that leveraging Large Language Models (LLMs) can effectively address the challenge of insufficient data.
-As highlighted in the report of \cite{openai2023gpt4}, LLMs have undergone comprehensive training with vast datasets, enabling them to execute various tasks proficiently.
-We only need to provide a task description and a few examples \cite{brown2020language}, and LLMs can effectively judge whether the tutor's response meets the standards of effective praise.
-Yet, the random process of text generation \cite{holtzman2019curious} makes verifying LLM outputs difficult.
-As a result, designing explanation methods that clarify the AI’s decision-making is essential for enabling educators to interpret—and, when necessary, override—LLM judgments.